-Have you ever given somebody a recipe and then when they turn around and serve it to you—you don’t even recognize it?
+Have you ever given somebody a recipe and then, when they turn around and make it for you, you don’t even recognize it?
 That’s what happened with this Crusty French Bread.
 I gave the recipe to my daughter-in-law, Amanda.
-Later, she baked it and served it to me and I asked HER for the recipe.
+Later, she baked it and served it to our family and I asked HER for the recipe.
 How did that happen?
 Now she is famous in our family for this French bread.

-This bread has a soft, compact crumb with a crispy crust.
+This bread has a soft, compact crumb with a crispy crust when first removed from the oven.
 It is NOT a chewy kind of artisan bread with big holes in it.
 Nope!
 Nothing too sophisticated.
-Just a fresher than fresh loaf of bread you may want to add to your regular rotation or bring out for company.
+Just a fresher than fresh loaf of bread.
 Slice it for eating out of hand, smear garlic butter on it to accompany pasta, or make sandwiches with it (see below).

 A simple, crusty French bread you can mix up in your bread machine and bake in the oven for the freshest bread ever

 - 1-1/2 teaspoons salt

 - 1-1/2 teaspoons shortening or butter

 - 3+ cups bread flour